measur3d/front-end-code-challenge/README.md

 ### Mock API

-The mock data API is available through http://localhost:3000/api/, which is proxied to an express server running on port 3001 that servs the contensts of the `data/` folder.
+The mock data API is available through http://localhost:3000/api/, which is proxied to an express server running on port 3001 that servs the contents of the `data/` folder.
 You can make HTTP `GET` requests against the following endpoints:

 #### GET /api/partners